Mortiniera/collaborative-image-inpainting/README.md

 ### Run the app

 * First of all, one need to train a DCGAN model on the choosen dataset.
-* Then, use the pretrained DCGAN model to compute offline the closest latent vectors encodings of the images in the training set to be used during the collaborative sampling scheme.
+* Then, use the pretrained DCGAN model to compute, offline, the closest latent vectors encodings of the images in the training set to be used during the collaborative sampling scheme.
 * Finally, use the pretrained DCGAN model along with the saved latent vectors to experiment and compare the collaborative image inpainting scheme against the previous semantic image inpainting method.